JuliaParallel/julia-hpc-tutorial-juliacon25/README.md

 ![plot](./assets/banner.png)

 # The Julia Language for Productive High-Performance Computing Tutorial @ JuliaCon 2025

+## Running Julia Notebooks at NERSC

+Please use the NERSC Julia Kernels at [jupyter.nersc.gov](jupyter.nersc.gov)

+> [!WARNING]
+> There is an intermittent issue with the NERSC Julia Kernels -- if you are finding that the `NERSC Julia` kernels are not starting in your account, please run: `./nersc/install.sh` which will install `NERSC Debug Julia` kernels (you might need to restart your Jupyter Hub session.

 ### Special Considerations for Running on NERSC